 2. Dress Shirt

 Elegant and simplistic, the dress shirt is exactly what you need when you’re aiming to impress.
 It is typically thicker than a regular shirt, with a pointed, wing or cutaway collar and double cuffs.
 The dress shirt looks best with a tuxedo or three-piece suit, complete with a bow tie and cufflinks.
 It is often seen at black or white tie events or on James Bond himself.

 3. Cuban Collar Shirt

 For the in-between seasons where it’s too cold for a T-shirt alone but too warm for a coat, the overshirt comes into play.
-It is versatile and typically worn over the top of another shirt, whether it be a T-shirt or a button down.
-The beauty of the overshirt is its simplicity; opt for a plain T-shirt underneath paired with a block-coloured overshirt.
+It is versatile and typically worn over the top of another shirt, whether it be a T-shirt or a button-down.
+The beauty of the overshirt is its simplicity; opt for a plain T-shirt underneath paired with a block-colored?.b overshirt.
 Blues and grey are great for a night out, whereas neutral shades are best suited for day time activities.